Part of the Dos and don'ts series – how to keep children and young people safe in sport.

-Supervision is a key aspect of ensuring that children and young people’s safety is protected.
-Adults must be alert to and aware of risks and hazards and the potential for accidents and injury throughout training and competition, and not just in their immediate area.
+Supervision is critical to keeping children and young people safe.
+A Person in a Position of Authority must be alert to risks, hazards and any potential for accidents or injury.
+This applies to training and competitions − and not just in their immediate area.

 Watch the supervision video